NathanTeeuwen/Dominulator/README.md

  1. Install Visual Studio express desktop 2013.
 You only need C#.
  2. Load Dominion.sln from the root of the repository
+ 3. Make sure a Results folder exists in the root of your enlistment
- 3. In the TestPrograms folder, select one of the test programs for startup.
+ 4. In the TestPrograms folder, select one of the test programs for startup.

 OR to contribute to the UI